comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 - Spring Boot makes it really easy to build and run dozens of services.
 - Spring Boot makes it really hard to figure out what is wrong when things do not work out of the box.
 Available Spring Cloud documentation is not always sufficient.
 - Eureka works like a charm when it comes to service discovery.
+Simply use the name of the target in an URL and put it into a RestTemplate.
+- Everything else is handled transparently - including client-side load balancing with Ribbon (https://github.com/Netflix/ribbon)!
-In another lab on distributed systems, we spent a lot of time working around this issue (TODO link to hash-collision posts).
+- In another lab on distributed systems, we spent a lot of time working around this issue.
 This time, everything was just right.

 ## In Brief: Should you use Spring Cloud Netflix?

-- Eureka or some sort of "intelligent" service discovery: definitely yes when aiming at a microservice architecture
+- So what is our recommendation after all?
+- We were totally impressed by the way Eureka makes service discovery as easy as it can be.
+- Given you are running Spring Boot, starting the Eureka server and making each microservice a Eureka client is nothing more than dependencies and annotations.
+On the other hand, we did not evaluate its integration in other environments.
-- Hystrix: very useful to preventing cascading errors throughout the system, but cannot be used in a production environment without suitable monitoring.
-Also, it introduces a few pitfalls in development (such as changed behavior due to timeouts while debugging in a breakpoint).
+- Hystrix is very useful for preventing cascading errors throughout the system, but it cannot be used in a production environment without suitable monitoring unless you have a soft spot for flying blind.
-- we did not evaluate integration issues with non-Spring-Boot projects.
-For Spring Boot, almost everything is pretty much up and running with a single dependency.
-However, Spring Boot might be too simplistic for complex services (see Lessons Learned).
+- Also, it introduces a few pitfalls during development.
+For example, when debugging a Hystrix command the calling code will probably detect a timeout in the meantime which can give you completely different behavior.
+- However, if you got the tools and skills to handle the additional complexity, Hystrix is definitely a winner.
+- In fact, this restriction applies to microservice architectures in general.
+You have to go a long way for being able to run it - but once you are, you can scale almost infinitely.